 Learn more about LLC articles of organization, how and when to file, and what other steps you need to take to establish your LLC and maintain it in good standing.

-Before you file your articles of organization, there are a few preliminary steps that you’ll need to take to prepare for LLC ownership.
-Specific requirements vary by state, but most states require you to have three things ready to go before you file your articles of organization.
+There are a few steps that you’ll need to take before filing your articles of organization to prepare for LLC ownership.
+Specific requirements vary by state, but most states require you to have two things ready to go before you file your articles of organization.

-First, you’ll need to choose a name for your LLC.
-Most states require you to choose a name that meets the following requirements:
+First, you’ll need to choose a name for your LLC, meeting the following requirements if required:

 Most states, such as California and New York, have databases that allow you to search for available business names.
 You can also find available names by using online directories such as Yelp, as well as the Yellow Pages, and Better Business Bureau.